jaconi-io/morp/README.md

 # TODO

 * Consider Spring profiles for a better `local` developer experience
-* Move to Keycloak X distribution for improved startup time
 * Documentation of how to set gateway request and connection timeouts (per route)